Jump to Section

 3 - Appear interactive

-Flat design may be a web design trend (as opposed to design that mimics the 3-dimensional, tangible world).
+Flat design may be a (as opposed to design that mimics the 3-dimensional, tangible world).
 Yet, studies continue to show that people prefer to click CTA buttons that look like more than a collection of pixels.

 If you are a flat-design purist, consider making your buttons entice in other ways, like setting up a color change upon a rollover or adding a subtle animation.